 Why Happiness Isn't the Purpose of Friendship

-God has gifted me with friendships that bring an incredible amount of richness to my life.
+God has given me the best friends in the world.
 My friends make me happy.
 Even so, I would argue that happiness isn’t the primary function of friendship, or of any relationship, for that matter.

 A few weekends ago, I flew down to LA for a little reunion with some of my closest college girlfriends.
 Though May will mark two years since graduation, due to out-of-state moves and Madagascar mission trips, this was the first time we’d all been together since the day we moved out of the house most of us shared our senior year.